oat-sa/taohub-articles/forge/Results And Events/result-data-model.md

 3. Initial Model builder
 ------------------------

-In order to create the initial model, we use the service ModelBuilderQTI that has as parameter an XML file.<br/>
+In order to create the initial model, we use the service ModelBuilderQTI that has as parameter an XML file.

 ![](http://forge.taotesting.com/attachments/download/356/RM_ResultModelBuilderQTI.jpg)